Improved Detection of Face Presentation Attacks Using Image Decomposition: Our method

-Now we discuss how we combine the image decomposition method SharinGAN \cite{Pnvr2020SharinGANCS} and supervised contrastive loss.
-Our proposed architecture IDCL(image decomposition and contrastive loss) as shown in Fig \ref{fig:Architecture} has three branches for the three modalities i.e. RGB, albedo and normal.
+\textbf{IDCL: Image Decomposition and Contrastive Loss} Now we discuss how we combine the image decomposition method SharinGAN \cite{Pnvr2020SharinGANCS} and supervised contrastive loss.
+Our proposed architecture IDCL (image decomposition and contrastive loss) as shown in Fig \ref{fig:IDCL} has three branches for the three modalities, RGB, albedo and normal.
 First, we pretrain a randomly initialized neural network by supervised contrastive loss on the RGB images.
 We use this pretrained network and initialize the RGB branch of the IDCL network from this pretrained point.
 Next, we use the output of the SharinGAN (i.e albedo and normal components), and feed these components and the RGB frames as inputs to three different branches in our IDCL network.
 We also aggregate information from all the preceding layers in their final layers as was done in \cite{Liu_2019_CVPR_Workshops}.
+Note that we don't set the depth map of spoof image to be zero which is a common pratice in state-of-the-art methods; instead we use the output of PRNet \cite{feng2018prn} directly for both real and spoof images.
 We then train our IDCL network in an end to end fashion using all these three modalities.
+More details of the the IDCL architecture can be found in supplementary.